Are you having problems of saving files to your USB flash drive? Try the following 3 quick and practical fixes to

 3 ways to fix flash drive not saving files properly

 Here, three workable methods are available for you when you can't save files to a USB flash drive, or when your flash drive is not saving files as it could have, including formatting FAT32 to NTFS, extending volume size and obtaining access permission.

-Fix 1: Format the USB flash drive and convert FAT32 to NTFS
+Fix 1: Convert USB Flash Drive from FAT32 to NTFS Without Formatting

 If you are unable to copy or save files to the drive due to the error 'file is too large for destination file system', you should know that the cause of the problem is related to the file system of the device.
 The common file systems of an external USB drive, USB or memory card are NTFS, FAT32 and exFAT.
 When your file is larger than 4GB and your flash drive comes with FAT32, you can't save the file there due to the file system's maximum file size is 4GB.

 To fix the matter, you can either use Windows Disk Management to format FAT32 to NTFS or use a third-party EaseUS Partition Master Free to convert FAT32 to NTFS directly without erasing data.
 For data safety, we bly recommend you try the professional solution without data loss.

 Download and install EaseUS free partition manager on a Windows computer.
 Make sure your flash drive has connected to the machine correctly.
 Then follow the steps below to convert your FAT32 to NTFS.

 Step 1.
 Install and launch EaseUS Partition Master on your computer.